-In the letter, Grassley and Feinstein instruct Kushner’s team to turn over “several documents that are known to exist” because other witnesses in their probe already gave them to investigators.
-They include a series of "September 2016 email communications to Mr. Kushner concerning WikiLeaks," which the committee leaders say Kushner then forwarded to another campaign official.
-Earlier this week, Trump’s son Donald Trump Jr. revealed that he had had direct communication with WikiLeaks over private Twitter messages during the campaign.
+In their letter, Grassley and Feinstein instruct Kushner’s team to turn over “several documents that are known to exist” because other witnesses in their probe already gave them to investigators.
+The correspondence include a series of September 2016 messages to Kushner concerning WikiLeaks, the website that published hacked Democratic emails at the height of the campaign.
+The committee leaders say Kushner had forwarded those messages to another campaign official.
+Earlier this week, Trump’s son Donald Trump Jr. revealed that he had had direct communication with WikiLeaks through private Twitter messages during the campaign.

 Grassley and Feinstein demanded that Kushner comply with their request for documents by Nov.
-27, but stopped short of issuing a formal threat to subpoena those records if Kushner misses the deadline.
+27 but stopped short of issuing a formal threat to subpoena those records if Kushner misses the deadline.

 The committee leaders also expressed general frustration that Kushner's team had left out communications about individuals they had identified when asking Kushner to turn over his records.